 Or maybe his odds are nothing without her.

 I love Antonio Vivaldi's The Four Seasons, about Earth's four seasons.
 Each concerto expresses the distinct beauty of a different time of year.
 I took it, examined it, and broke it!
 I designed Serendipity, a world with no seasons, and researched what that world would look like.
 Some plants, such as apples and wheat, cannot reproduce without seasons.
 Without seasons, soil would grow poor.
 Animals wouldn't migrate.
 Bugs and disease would run rampant in wet, warm regions.
 The best place to call home would be somewhere hot and dry, such as the desert oasis featured in The Shaman's Bones.
+Conversely, Stitching Power was inspired by the stories my mother used to tell me of when she worked in a sewing factory, back when they were stateside.
+Gritty women and sewing needles at their best!

 Not at all!
 Okay, just a little.
 They're about migratory farmers, the best adventurers in the world.
 In each book, they explore a new settlement (or a few) on their caravan's route and have adventures with new magic.
 Every novel promises magic, adventure, and a happily-ever-after romance.